benmvp/benmvp.com/content/minishops/migrating-to-react-hooks/index.md

 ## You’ll need to have...

-- Prior experience building React applications specifically using classes
+- Prior experience building React applications, specifically using classes
 - Experience with modern JavaScript syntax and asynchronous patterns like `Promise` & `async`/`await`

 ## This minishop may not be for you if you...